-An advocate can help you:
+An advocate can help when you:

-- are not being listened to.
+- are not being heard.

 Our local advocate is: Regional Disability Advocacy Service (RDAS)